rdyro/rdyro/README.md

-I am a PhD candidate in <a href="https://stanfordasl.github.io/">Autonomous Systems Lab (ASL) </a> at Stanford University, where I work on modelin and optimization algorithms for robotics.
+I am a PhD candidate in <a href="https://stanfordasl.github.io/">Autonomous Systems Lab (ASL) </a> at Stanford University, where I work on modeling and optimization algorithms for robotics.

 Check out my website at <a href="https://robertdyro.com/">robertdyro.com</a>

-I'm currently looking for full-time opportunities in Research Engineering accelerated computing and optimization in the second half of 2024.
+I'm currently looking for full-time opportunities as a Research Scientist/Engineer in optimization, accelerated computing, behavior modeling for robotics, and AVs in the second half of 2024.

 <!--